 Have you ever noticed that a website you visited the other day starts to show you ads on Facebook?

 I’m sure it has happened to you because we have all been there.
-In the beginning, I was fascinated to see the Facebook ads of the products I was checking out earlier.
+In the beginning, I was fascinated to see the Facebook ads for the products I was checking out earlier.

 You might also want to know what the heck is going on.
 So let me briefly tell you what’s happening here.
 When you visit a website, the website tracks your footprints and reaches out to you via online ads, and it’s called retargeting.